2dom/PxMatrix/README.md

   * [Brian Lough (@witnessmenow)](https://www.tindie.com/products/brianlough/esp32-matrix-shield-mini-32/)

 ## ABCDE cabling
 The ABCDE cabling depends on the mux pattern used by your panel.
-For the majority of panels ABCDE is connected as shown in the previous section, however, for some variants e.g. using RT5957 chips, it is different.
+For the majority of panels ABCDE is connected as shown in the previous section, however, for some variants e.g. using RT5957 chips, it may be different.

 ### BINARY (default)